Defense Attorney for Harboring Illegal Immigrants Charges in New York

 Harboring: Subsection 1324(a)(1)(A)(iii) states that it is an offense for any person who — knowing or in reckless disregard of the fact that an alien has come to, entered, or remains in the United States in violation of law — conceals harbors, or shields from detection, or attempts to conceal, harbor, or shield from detection, such alien in any place, including any building or any means of transportation.

 Encouraging/Inducing: Subsection 1324(a)(1)(A)(iv) makes it an offense for any person who encourages or induces an alien to come to, enter, or reside in the United States, knowing or in reckless disregard of the fact that such coming to, entry, or residence is or will be in violation of law.

 Conspiracy/Aiding or Abetting: Subsection 1324(a)(1)(A)(v) makes it an offense to engage in a conspiracy to commit or aid or abet the commission of the foregoing offenses.

-An immigration conviction may change the entire course of your life for the worse.
-A lawyer’s smart advocacy can make a difference in the outcome.
-To schedule a free consultation with a lawyer at our Albany or Schenectady, New York, law office, call 518-631-4046 or contact us online.
+An immigration conviction may change the entire course of your life for the worse, and a seasoned lawyer’s smart advocacy can make a difference in the outcome.
+To schedule a consultation with a lawyer at our New York law office, call today or contact us online.